Staff & Interns

 Abby Fowler is a fourth-year undergraduate at the University of Iowa from North Liberty, Iowa.
 She is double majoring in International Studies with

 a business focus and Japanese Language and Literature, as well as earning a Museum Studies certificate.
-As a recipient of the prestigious Critical Language Scholarship, Abby is studied Japanese language and culture in Okayama, Japan during the summer of 2023.
-Additionally, she was awarded the University of Iowa Diversity Ambassador Scholarship towards her month-long study abroad in Copenhagen, Denmark during the summer of 2022.
-She also works as a Communications Assistant at the University of Iowa Pentacrest Museums.
-In the future, Abby hopes to teach English in Japan through the JET Program or do communications work at a natural history museum.
+As a recipient of the prestigious Critical Language Scholarship, Abby studied Japanese language and culture in Okayama, Japan during the summer of 2023.
+Additionally, she was awarded the U. of Iowa Global Access Ambassador Scholarship towards her month-long study abroad in Copenhagen, Denmark during the summer of 2022.
+She also works as a Communications Assistant at the U. of Iowa Pentacrest Museums, represents the Japanese and International Studies departments as a World Language Ambassador, and is a Study Abroad Peer Mentor.
+In the future, Abby dreams of continuing communications work at the Smithsonian Institution.

 Membership and Development Intern, Mandela Washington Fellow Program Coordinator